LuisMaGit/flutter-lodgify-test/README.md

 ### CI/CD
-The project has a simple CI/CD workflow, using githubs actions.
+The project has a simple CI/CD workflow, using GitHub Actions.

 Each time a main branch push is made:
 - The project will be recompiled,